Here's a poem quite thought-provoking. See what you think of it.

 He spake as never man may speak--"The one true Church thou shalt not seek; Seek thou, forevermore, instead,

 To find the one true Christ, its Head!"
-The Lord then vanished form my sight, And left me standing in the light.
+The Lord then vanished from my sight And left me standing in the light.

 Poems of Dawn (1915)